mlafleur/mlafleur.github.io/_posts/2003-10-30-new-resource-kit-from-microsoft.md

 ---
-Title: New Resource Kit from Microsoft
+title: New Resource Kit from Microsoft
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 Still not enough <a href="http://weblogs.asp.net/mlafleur/posts/34587.aspx" target=_blank>free</a> <a href="http://weblogs.asp.net/mlafleur/posts/34590.aspx" target=_blank>stuff</a> for you tonight?
 How about one more?